-If you’re one of the more than 32 million Americans who has a Stafford Loan currently — or are considering joining their ranks — read on to learn more about what exactly Stafford loans are, and how exactly they can work for you.
+If you’re one of the more than 32 million Americans who has a Stafford Loan currently — or are considering joining their ranks — read on to learn more about what exactly Stafford student loans are, and how exactly they can work for you.

-What is a Stafford loan?
+What is a Federal Stafford Loan?

 Stafford Loans — also called Direct Loans, and we’ll use those names interchangeably in this article — typically refer to subsidized and unsubsidized loans that the federal government provides to eligible students to help them cover the cost of higher education at four-year colleges and universities, community colleges, and vocational, or technical schools.